-Practicum in information rechnology (PRACIT) Course #: 08871 Credits: 2 PEIMS #: 13028000 Grade: 12 Students gain advanced knowledge and skills in the application, design, production, implementation evaluation, and assessment of products, services, and systems.
-Knowledge and skills in the proper use of analytical and application of IT concepts and standards are essential to prepare students for success in a technology-driven society.
-Critical thinking, IT experience, and product development may be conducted in a classroom setting with an industry mentor, as an unnaid or naid internship, as part of a canst tone project or an unpaid or paid internship, as part of a capstone project or as career preparation.
-This course is only offered at ATEMS.
-Prerequisites: A minimum of two high school information technology (II) courses required.
+Flacticum in information rechnology (IRACIII)

+Course #: 08871 Credits: 2

+PEIMS #: 13028000 Grade: 12

+Students gain advanced knowledge and skills in application, design, production, implementation evaluation, and assessment of products, service Knowledge and skills in the proper use of analytic application of IT concepts and standards are eprepare students for success in a technology-du Critical thinking, IT experience, and product de be conducted in a classroom setting with an in- an unpaid or paid internship, as part of a capst as career preparation.
+This course is only offere Prerequisites: A minimum of two high school infe n, maintenance, es, and systems. tical and ssential to riven society. velopment may dustry mentor, as one project or d at ATEMS.

+technology (IT) courses required.

 Career Preparation I Extended (EXCAREE1)

-Course #: 08958 Credits
+Course #: 08958 Credits: 3

-PEIMS #: 12701305 Grades: 11
+PEIMS #: 12701305 Grades: 11-12

-This course provides opportunities for students learning experience that combines classroom paid business and industry employment exper prepares students with a variety of skills for a fa workplace.
-Career Preparation includes emp interview techniques, communication skills, fin i instruction with iences and ast-changing bloyability skills, job ancial and

-budget activities, human relations, as well as job-specific skills related to a student's training station.
+This course provides opportunities for student learning experience that combines classrood paid business and industry employment expo- prepares students with a variety of skills for a workplace.
+Career Preparation includes en interview techniques, communication skills, fi budget activities, human relations, as well as related to a student's training station.
+Prerequisites: None m instruction with eriences and fast-changing nployability skills, job inancial and

-Prerequisites: None